Linguistic development of Genie

 When the circumstances of Genie, the primary victim in one of the most severe cases of abuse, neglect and social isolation on record in medical literature, first became known in early November 1970, authorities arranged for her admission to Children's Hospital Los Angeles, where doctors determined that at the age of 13 years and 7 months, she had not acquired a first language.
 Hospital staff then began teaching Genie to speak General American English, which she gradually began to learn and use.
 Their efforts soon caught the attention of linguists, who saw her as an important way to gain further insight into acquisition of language skills and linguistic development.
 Starting in late May 1971, UCLA professor Victoria Fromkin headed a team of linguists who began a detailed case study on Genie.
 One of Fromkin's graduate students, Susan Curtiss, became especially involved in testing and recording Genie's linguistic development.
 Linguists' observations of Genie began that month, and in October of that year they began actively testing what principles of language she had acquired and was acquiring.
 Their studies enabled them to publish several academic works examining theories and hypotheses regarding the proposed critical period during which humans learn to understand and use language.

-On broader levels Genie followed some normal patterns of young children acquiring a first language, but researchers noted many marked differences with her linguistic development.
+On broader levels, Genie followed some normal patterns of young children acquiring a first language, but researchers noted many marked differences with her linguistic development.
 The size of her vocabulary and the speed with which she expanded it consistently outstripped anticipations, and many of the earliest words she learned and used were very different from typical first-language learners and strongly indicated that she possessed highly developed cognitive abilities.
 By contrast, she had far more difficulty acquiring and using grammar.
 She clearly mastered some basic aspects of grammar, and understood significantly more than she used in her speech, but her rate of grammar acquisition was much slower than normal.
 As a result, her vocabulary was consistently much more advanced and sophisticated than most people in equivalent phases of learning grammar.
-Researchers attributed some of her abnormal expressive language to physical difficulties she faced with speech production, resulting from her being punished for making sounds as a child, and worked very hard to improve her ability to speak.
+Researchers attributed some of her abnormal expressive language to physical difficulties with speech production, the result of her having been punished for making any sounds as a child, and worked very hard to improve her ability to speak.
 Within months of being discovered Genie developed exceptional nonverbal communication skills and became capable of using several methods of nonverbal communication to compensate for her lack of language, so researchers decided to also teach her a form of sign language.